Vito Cascio Ferro

-Vito Cascio Ferro or Vito Cascioferro ([ˈviːto ˈkaʃʃo ˈfɛrro]; 22 January 1862 – 20 September 1943), also known as Don Vito, was a prominent member of the Sicilian Mafia.
+Vito Cascio Ferro or Vito Cascioferro ([ˈviːto ˈkaʃʃo ˈfɛrro]; 22 January 1862 – 20 September 1943), also known as Don Vito, was an Italian criminal who was a prominent member of the Sicilian Mafia.
 He also operated for several years in the United States.
 He is often depicted as the "boss of bosses", although such a position does not exist in the loose structure of Cosa Nostra in Sicily.

 Cascio Ferro's life is full of myth and mystery.
 He became a legend even when he was alive, and that legend is partially responsible for creating the image of the gallant gentleman capomafia (Mafia boss).
 He is widely considered to have been responsible for the 1909 murder of Joseph Petrosino, head of the New York City police department's Italian Squad.
 However, he was never convicted of the crime.